Local transport costs

 There may be community transport services available in your area for people who have difficulty using public transport.
 For example, services providing trips to local shopping centres.

-Some areas have local voluntary groups called ‘good neighbour’ schemes.
-They provide practical help to people in need, and this often includes help with transport to hospital or your GP.
+Some areas have local voluntary groups called good neighbour schemes.
+They provide practical help to people who need it.
+This often includes help with transport to hospital or your GP.

 Local authorities must also offer people with a disability free off-peak bus travel on local bus services.

 Contact your local authority for details of transport services available to people with a disability in your area.

 For more information about transport schemes, visit nidirect.gov.uk.